Markus Robam: Notable works

-In july 2017 Robam won the first prize in Tartu town hall competition for carillon songs with his composition "Raekoja tants".
+In July 2017 Robam won the first prize in Tartu town hall competition for carillon songs with his composition "Raekoja tants".

-In 2019 Markus Robam was nominated for best music design and original music by Estonian Theatre Union with original music productions "Loodusjõud" (Von Krahl Theatre), "Üksi ja Esmeralda" (Theatrum), "Noored hinged" (NUKU Theater), "Südames sündinud" (Institute for Health Development) and "Elias maa pealt" (NUKU Theater).
+In 2019 and 2022, the Estonian Theatre Union had nominated him for the award for musical design and original music for the productions "Loodusjõud" (Von Krahl Theatre), "Üksi ja Esmeralda" (Theatrum), "Noored hinged" (NUKU Theater), "Südames sündinud" (Institute for Health Development), "Elias maa pealt" (NUKU Theater), and "Miks me varastasime auto" (Estonian Youth Theatre).

+In 2023, the Estonian Theatre Union has nominated Markus Robam for the award for both musical design and original music for the productions "Sihtisid pole sel sillal" (Estonian Youth Theatre and EMTA Theatre Arts Department) as well as "Sinel" and "Hommikuvalgus" (both Estonian Youth Theatre).

+In 2023, Markus Robam was nominated for the title of Best Film Composer in the Estonian Film and Television Awards competition for the original music of the film "Pätt või pühak".